ayushk1234/rag_app/README.md

 ```

 ## How to Start the Project
-After activating the virtual env , i`cd into the rag_app` folder run the following command to launch the Streamlit application in terminal:
+After activating the virtual env , `cd into the rag_app` folder run the following command to launch the Streamlit application in terminal:
 ```
 streamlit run streamlit_app.py
 ```